Me-Mac-Ward/Oxford_physics_summer_school/README.md

 ### Day 2 - Introduction to the Hamiltonian
 - I created a python programme to build the Hamiltonian for electron spin (1/2) in a magnetic field at angle $\theta$; calculating eigenvalues for varying magnetic field strength.
-- Here I deduced that the target frequency of 9.7 GHz occurs at around 0.35 T.
+- Here I deduced that the target frequency of 9.7 GHz occurs at around 0.35 T, this was done through the differences of eigenvalues at different magnetic field strengths.